eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 After installation of the Wallet Instance, the new Wallet Unit (which includes that Wallet Instance) will need to be activated by the Wallet Provider.
 Activation has at least the following purposes:

 1. The Wallet Provider requests data about the User's device from the Wallet Instance.
-This data may include the communication technologies supported by the device and the characteristics of the WSCD(s) available for securely storing cryptographic keys and data associated with the Wallet Unit itself and with the attestations in that Wallet Unit.
+This data may include the communication technologies supported by the device and the characteristics of the WSCD(s) available in for securely storing cryptographic keys and data associated with the Wallet Unit itself and with the attestations in that Wallet Unit.

+Note: As discussed in [Section 4.3](#43-architecture-types), a WSCD may be integrated directly within the User's device.
+Examples of this include an eSIM/eUICC, an embedded Secure Element, or native secure hardware accessible via the device's OS.
+If so, the Wallet Instance will discover the presence of such a WSCD during activation and will communicate the characteristics of the WSCD to the Wallet Provider.
+In some cases, the Wallet Provider may subsequently have to deploy a WSCA to the WSCD to facilitate communication between the Wallet Instance and the WSCD.

 2. The Wallet Provider issues a Wallet Unit Attestation (WUA) to the Wallet Unit.
 The WUA is described in \[Topic 9\].
 The WUA has three main purposes:

    - It describes the capabilities and properties of the Wallet Unit, including the Wallet Instance, the User device and the WSCD(s).
 This allows a PID Provider or an Attestation Provider to verify that the Wallet Unit complies with the Provider's requirements and therefore is fit to receive a PID or an attestation from the Provider.

    - Moreover, the WUA contains a WUA public key.
-During the issuance of a PID or an attestation (see [Section 6.6.2.3](#6623-pid-provider-or-attestation-provider-validates-the-eudi-wallet-instance)), a PID Provider or Attestation Provider can use this public key to verify that the Wallet Unit is in possession of the corresponding private key.
+During the issuance of a PID or an attestation (see [Section 6.6.2.3](#6623-pid-provider-or-attestation-provider-validates-the-eudi-wallet-instance), a PID Provider or Attestation Provider can use this public key to verify that the Wallet Unit is in possession of the corresponding private key.
 Moreover, at that time, the Wallet Unit will send another public key to the PID Provider or Attestation Provider.
 The Provider will include this public key in the issued PID or attestation.
 By using a concept called public key association, described in \[Topic 9\], the PID Provider or Attestation Provider can verify that the private key belonging to this public key is protected by the same WSCD as the private key belonging to the WUA public key.
 Thus, the PID Provider or Attestation Provider can trust this new public key.

    - The WUA contains information allowing a PID Provider, an Attestation Provider, or a Relying Party, to verify that the Wallet Provider did not revoke the Wallet Unit Attestation, and hence the Wallet Unit itself.
 The WUA and the revocation mechanisms for Wallet Units are described in \[Topic 38\].